StopSpot/StopSpot/Readme.md

 ```
 python3 manage.py migrate
 ```
-to create the need models.
+to create the needed models.